SF State Pre-Doctoral Honorable Mention

 Patrick Lapid, Economics graduate student

-Patrick is a second-year master's student in economics.
-Originally from Vallejo, California, he attended U.C.
+Originally from Vallejo, California, Patrick attended U.C.
 Santa Cruz, graduating in 2001 with a bachelor's degree in sociology.
 Before pursuing graduate studies in economics, Patrick taught high school mathematics in San Francisco, simultaneously serving with the United States Marine Corps Reserve.
 In 2008, he served a tour of duty in Iraq, and was honorably discharged in 2010 with the rank of Sergeant.
 As a high school teacher, Patrick had the opportunity to teach an economics elective, which motivated him to pursue his master's degree.
-During the summer of 2010, Patrick attended the American Economic Association's Summer Training Program at U.C.
-Santa Barbara, a program designed to prepare students for doctoral study and to increase diversity in the economics profession.
-Patrick currently works with the Department of Economics as a tutor and lab assistant, helping undergraduates with their coursework.
-Under the guidance of Dr. Don Mar, Patrick is currently researching the effects of the "Great Recession" on the earnings and employment outcomes of post-9/11 veterans.
-Patrick is looking forward to starting a Ph.D. program in economics in the fall of 2011, and is interested in pursuing research projects related to mathematics education, defense policy, and financial decision-making.
+In Summer 2010, Patrick attended the American Economic Association's Summer Training Program at U.C.
+Santa Barbara, a program designed to prepare students for doctoral study and increase diversity in the economics profession.
+As a master’s student at SF State, Patrick was a tutor and lab assistant in the Department of Economics, helping undergraduates with their coursework.
+Under the guidance of Dr. Don Mar, Patrick researched the effects of the "Great Recession" on the earnings and employment outcomes of post-9/11 veterans.
+Patrick is interested in pursuing research projects related to mathematics education, defense policy, and financial decision-making.
 In his free time, Patrick unwinds by reading and watching movies.

 Update: In the 2011-12 academic year, Patrick begins his doctoral studies in economics at U.C.
-Berkeley under a university fellowship.
+Berkeley under a university fellowship, with concentrations in labor economics, public economics, and psychology and economics.
 Congratulations Patrick!